learn-co-students/dtrees_ds-west-082420/README.md

 ```

-    X_t   541 and y_t   541 have the same number of records

-    X_val 181 and y_val 181 have the same number of records

 The methods associated with fitting decision tree classifier are similar to those attached to linear, logistic or knn.

 With your knowledge built up thus far, build an FSM: fit a dtree and score it on the validation set.